Deep-Perception/challenger-setup/README.md

 ## Add Cameras

 The camera name that is first alphabetically and numerically will be used for the CPU live view and to build the 2x2 grid for Hailo mode.
-It is recommended to use "Number -" nameing to control which camera is used.
+It is recommended to use "Number -" naming to control which camera is used.

 Adding up to 4 cameras is supported.
 Cameras can be deleted, renamed and disabled from the camera setup screen.